bchevreau/button-card-template-sync/README.md

 ### HACS

-This repository is still under review from HACS.
-Once approved, add it as a custom repository:
+You can add this integration as a custom repository from HACS:

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=bchevreau&repository=https%3A%2F%2Fgithub.com%2Fbchevreau%2Fbutton-card-template-sync&category=integration)